Is a project report needed?

 No hard paper copies will be accepted.

-- The deadline for submission is 6th April for submissions
+- The deadline for submission is two weeks after your presentation.

 - My comments on your submission will be given in the marked copy of